The Bacalhau à lagareiro, just like the Polvo à lagareiro, is also called “the miller’s style” due to the large amount of oil used.

 Halfway through cooking, add the raw, chopped onion.

-After 40 minutes, serve with potatoes, which can be fried or boiled briefly with the skin on, smashed with a fist, and baked in oil (here is the recipe for batatas a murro).
+After 40 minutes, serve with potatoes, which can be fried or boiled for a few minutes with the skin on, smashed with a fist, and cooked in oil in the oven (here’s the recipe for batatas a murro).

-Remember to always leave some oil when serving.
+Remember to leave some oil even when serving.

-Often accompanied also with olives, spinach, parsley, broccoli and/or bell peppers.
+Often accompanied with olives, spinach, parsley, broccoli, and/or peppers.